uPortal-Attic/uportal-home/docs/apereo-incubation.md

 #### 4.1.3 Contributor License Agreements

-Most major contributors have ICLAs on file.
+All major contributors have ICLAs on file.

+Did not secure ICLA from one minor past Contributor.
+Deferred further worry about this by accepting the Contributor's Contributions (if any are still relevant) via Apache2 clause 5, as noted in `LICENSE`.

+If this ever becomes a problem a careful audit might reveal that no Contributions from this Contributor are still relevant, through the natural turnover of modules and code within the project.
+In practice this is unlikely to ever be a problem.

 Next actions:

-+ Follow up with 1 remaining past Contributor to secure ICLA.
-(Intended for Q3 2017).
 + Potentially implement cla-assistant.io with the wrinkle of it asking contributors to attest to their compliance with the external-to-CLA-assistant CLA agreement process.
 (Click-through assurance that demonstrated CLA agreement through more arduous process, not click-through agreement to CLA.)

 #### 4.1.4 Name trademark clarity